Robin-WZQ/DAA/README.md

 **Dataset**

-Ww have provided all prompt files correspongding to each backdoor model.
+We have provided all prompt files correspongding to each backdoor model.
 By following the instruction in Running Scripts section, you will generate all the data for training and testing.

 In the end, the data structure should be like: